cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

     ssl_inputs:
         ca_cert_path: '<path to ca certificate>'
         external_ca_cert_path: '<path to external ca certificate for this server, can be the same one as ca_cert_path>'
+        internal_cert_path: '<path to the certificate generated in the first step>'
+        internal_key_path: '<path to the key generated in the first step>'

         #If you set 'ssl_client_verification' under 'postgresql_client' to true
         postgresql_client_cert_path: '<path to cert for this server>'
         postgresql_client_key_path: '<path to key for this server>'